|Sheryl J. Anderson|

 SA: Traveling with my kids and my brother.
 We have a wish list ready for when the world opens back up; it ranges from the Bourbon Trail to our ancestral castle in Scotland, with loads of marvelous places in between.

-There you have it… tidbits and wisdom from the incredibly special Sheryl J. Anderson.
+And there you have it… Wisdom from the incredibly special Sheryl J. Anderson.

 Sheryl J. Anderson is the showrunner of Sweet Magnolias, a romantic drama for Netflix that just wrapped production on Season Two, and has a variety of projects in development.
 She began her writing journey as a playwriting major at The College of William & Mary.
 Lured to Los Angeles by the intrigue of television and the promise of 300 sunny days a year, she worked as a television studio executive, screenwriter, and half-hour series writer (Parker Lewis Can’t Lose, Dave’s World).
 She then moved to writing and producing hour-long series, working on a wide range of series (Charmed, Flash Gordon, When Calls the Heart).
 She has sold pilots to Disney, SyFy, NBC, and Lifetime, and written movies for Hallmark, UPtv, and Lifetime.
 Sheryl also teaches and mentors through a variety of universities and organizations.